 - Give you information about your child's health, safety, nutrition, and fitness needs

-- Answer your questions about your child's growth and development
+- Answer your questions about your little one's growth and development

 How Does Your Pediatrician Work With Your Delivery Team?

 Most hospitals ask if you have a pediatrician when you go in to deliver.
 Your baby's first examination may be with a hospital pediatrician or your chosen pediatrician.
-This depends on hospital policy and whether your pediatrician makes rounds at the hospital where you deliver.
-If a hospital pediatrician examines your baby, he or she will provide your pediatrician with the records from these exams.
+It depends on the hospital's policy and whether your newborn's doctor makes rounds there.
+If a hospital pediatrician checks your baby, they'll send your pediatrician notes about the exam.

-After you leave the hospital, your pediatrician will see your baby 48 to 72 hours after discharge, then regularly after that for "well-child visits."
+After you leave the hospital, your pediatrician will see your baby 48 to 72 hours later, and regularly after that for checkups.

 Why Do You Need a Pediatrician?

-- Pediatricians only see children, so they often have a broader experience recognizing and treating childhood illnesses.
+- They only see children in their practice, so they have a lot of experience in recognizing and treating childhood illnesses.

 - If your child was born early or has a health condition that needs close monitoring, a pediatrician may offer more specialized care.